How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 - Photo ID (front and back)

-- 30–60 second video describing your symptoms
+- Brief description or video of your symptoms

 - Recent medical records (if applicable)